 Disaster losses.
-If you have a casualty loss in an area declared eligible for federal disaster relief and insurance or other reimbursement does not cover your loss, you can deduct the loss.
-You can elect to take the deduction in the year immediately prior to the year in which the disaster loss occurs.
+If you have a casualty loss in an area declared eligible for federal disaster relief and insurance or other reimbursement does not cover your loss, you can deduct the loss in the loss year or the year immediately prior to the year in which the disaster loss occurs; it's your call.